 So what can we do to minimize our nightmares and maximize our restful sleep?
 For one, 93 percent of Americans say a comfortable mattress is important for a good night’s sleep.
 Experts agree that reducing your day-to-day stress also helps you sleep better.
-And room temperature, what and when you eat, and technology all matter a lot as well.
+And what and when you eat, and technology all matter a lot as well.

 We conducted a survey of 2,007 U.S. residents between July 12 and July 16, 2016.
 Respondents were 49.9 percent male and 50.1 percent female and ranged in age from 18 to 74.
 They came from all 50 states, plus the District of Columbia.

 Rest easy knowing that we grant permission for you to share the images found here in your publication.
 Just don’t sleep through the alarm: We request that you link back to this page to give the authors proper credit.

 This article is for informational purposes and should not replace advice from your doctor or other medical professional.